Bambi2/minishell/README.md

 # minishell
 This project is about creating a simple shell
 ## Description
-In this project I tried to create a copy of **bash** shell.\
+In this project I tried to recreate a copy of **bash** shell.\
-Minishell can run binaries send signals to them.\
+Minishell can run binaries and send signals to them.\
 It has redirections, pipes, some built-ins and environment variables.
 ## Example of usage